ridnlee/pull-notify/README.md

+## pull-notify

-## Prototype of a pull-notification service based on Redis and sorted sets
+Prototype of a pull-notification service based on Redis and sorted sets